Ziegeraze/puppies/README.md

     *   **URL:** `{{BASE_URL}}/posts/feed`
     *   **Headers:** `Authorization`: `Bearer {{USER_1_TOKEN}}`
 *   **Expected Response:** `200 OK` with a list of posts (Post 3, then Post 2, then Post 1).
-    *   *(Optional Postman Test: You can add assertions here to check the order and content of the feed.)*
+    *   *(Optional Postman Test: You can add assertions here to check the order and content of the feed.
+Place them in the "Scripts" tab, under "Post-response".)*
+*   **Expected Database State:** No changes.

 **Step 9: Fetch Details of an Individual Post (Post 1)**